SquarePenguin101/www.squarepenguin.co.uk/content/wiki/faq.md

 18. **I am in the UK, but I am using a VPN, VPS, HTTP proxy or DNS proxy and I can't download a programme.
 What can I do?**

     Use of get_iplayer with any VPN, VPS, HTTP proxy or DNS proxy - even if you are in the UK - is not supported.
-If the BBC has blocked you even though you are in the UK, there is nothing get_iplayer can do about.
+If the BBC has blocked you even though you are in the UK, there is nothing get_iplayer can do about it.
 If your VPN/VPS/proxy is causing download problems, there is nothing get_iplayer can do to work around them.

 19. **How do I download HD video for TV programmes?**